-On October 30, the Newfoundland unit eventually retired to rear positions from the Gueudecourt area.
+On October 30, the Newfoundland unit eventually had retired to rear positions from the Gueudecourt area.
 It had been serving continuously in front-line and support positions for three weeks less a day.

 The Newfoundlanders were now to spend two weeks retired to the area of Ville-sous-Corbie, re-enforcing and reorganizing.
-It was not to be until November 15 that the Battalion began to wend its way back to the front lines with, as mentioned in a close-preceding paragraph, a re-joined Private Baldwin back among its ranks.
+It was not to be until November that the Battalion had started to wend its way back to the front lines.

-Back in the forward area by the end of the third week in November, the 1st Battalion would continue its watch in and out of the trenches of the Somme - not without casualties - during that late fall and the early winter, a period broken only by several weeks spent in

-Corps Reserve during the Christmas period, encamped well behind the lines and in close proximity to the city of Amiens.
+There it had continued its watch in and out of the trenches of the Somme - not without casualties - during the late fall and early winter, a period to be broken only by another several weeks spent in Corps Reserve during the Christmas period, encamped well behind the lines and in close proximity to the city of Amiens.

-(Right below: A typical British Army Camp during rather inclement winter conditions somewhere on the Continent - from a vintage post-card)
+(Right above: A typical British Army Camp during rather inclement winter conditions somewhere on the Continent - from a vintage post-card)